spxp/spxp-specs/SpxpProfileSpec-V03.md

 | method | String | required | Text string `spxp.org:webflow:1.0` |
 | start | String | required | _Absolute URI_ as defined in [RFC 3986 Section 4.3](https://tools.ietf.org/html/rfc3986#section-4.3) pointing to the initial page. |

-The client must add one of these parameters to the URI:
+The client must add exactly one of these parameters to the URI:

 | Name | Description |
 |---|---|